 Hi, you’ve reached the homepage of the Kominoski lab group at Florida International University’s Department of Biological Sciences.
-Our research explores two fundamental questions:

 - How does spatial and temporal availability of organic matter and nutrients drive autotrophic, heterotrophic, and net ecosystem productivity?